Kenites

-Other well-known Kenites were Heber, husband of Jael, the Biblical heroine who killed General Sisera and Rechab, the ancestor of the Rechabites.
+Other well-known Kenites were Heber, husband of Jael, the Biblical heroine who killed General Sisera, and Rechab, the ancestor of the Rechabites.

 Etymology

 The word qēni (קֵינִי) was a patronymic derived from qayin (קַיִן).
 There are several competing etymologies.

 According to the German Orientalist Wilhelm Gesenius, the name is derived from the name Cain, the same name as Cain, the son of Adam and Eve.
 However this may simply be the ancient Hebrew transliteration or phonetization of the Kenites' name in their own language.
 It could be related to other names, such as Kenan or Cainan.

 Other scholars have linked the name to the term "smith".
 According to Archibald Henry Sayce, the name Kenite is identical to an Aramaic word meaning a smith, which in its turn is a cognate of Hebrew qayin "lance".

 Historical identity

 Map of Arabia based on Jacopo d'Angelo's translation of Ptolemy (1478).
 The tribe listed as "Cinaedocolpitae" (the Kinaidokolpitai) is located in the northwest of the map.

 The Kenites are a clan mentioned in the Bible as having settled on the southern border of the Kingdom of Judah.
-In I Samuel 30:29, in the time of David, the Kenites settled among the tribe of Judah.
+In 1 Samuel 30:29, in the time of David, the Kenites settled among the tribe of Judah.